ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

 ## Grub2

-- edit configure file /etc/default/grub to set kernel command line and other settings.
+- Edit configure file /etc/default/grub to set kernel command line and other settings.
 - On Ubuntu `update-grub` to generate new settings for grub.
 - On CentOS `grub2-mkconfig` to generate new settings.
 - Parameter *nomodeset*,Adding the nomodeset parameter instructs the kernel to not load video drivers and use BIOS modes instead until X is loaded.